GraphQL Mesh is a framework that helps shape and build an executable GraphQL schema from multiple data sources.

 During development it might come in handy to write schema extensions even before

 any backend work has been done.
-AnyFile.graphqls
+AnyFile.graphqls in the graphql directory will

 automatically be picked up and merged with the rest of the schema.